Maydmor/pypam_netapprove/README.md

 **A denial is final; only a real outage falls back.** Otherwise an attacker who got a denial could just cut the network to downgrade to a password they might already know.
 And the password fallback is **console-only** — over SSH an outage hard-fails — because the remote attacker is the main threat.
-(Brief §3–§4.)

 ## How it works